nodemcu/nodemcu-firmware/docs/en/modules/node.md

 `node.egc.setmode(node.egc.ALWAYS, 4096)  -- This is the default setting at startup.` `node.egc.setmode(node.egc.ON_ALLOC_FAILURE) -- This is the fastest activeEGC mode.`

+# node.flash module

+## node.flash.index()

+Returns the function reference for a function in the LFS (Lua Flash Store).

+#### Syntax
+`node.flash.index()`

+#### Parameters
+None

+#### Returns
+-  In the case where the LFS in not loaded, `node.flash.index` evaluates to `nil`
+-  If the LFS is loaded, this returns the index function within the LFS which indexes its contents.
+This index function can itself to called to interrogate or access the LFS contents:
+   -  In that case where the function is called with the name of a valid module in the LFS, the function is returned in the same way the `load()` and the other Lua load functions do.
+   -  Otherwise the function returns a list of module names in the LFS.
+Note that the first entry in the list is the Unix datetime of he build.

+## node.flash.reload()

+Reload the LFS (Lua Flash Store) with the flash image provided.
+Flash images are generated on the host machine using the `luac.cross`commnad.

+#### Syntax
+`node.flash.rebuild(imageName)`

+#### Parameters
+`imageName` The of name of a image file in the filesystem to be loaded into the LFS.

+#### Returns
+_Not applicable_.
+The ESP will load the LFS image and immediately reboot.
+Control is not returned to the calling application.

 # node.task module